PoJD/can/README.md

  * for example: 400#1E.00.00.00.00.00.00.01 (see COMPLEX REPLY above.
 Here we have 1E outputs = 30, all have value 0 = off, CAN errors are 0 and FIRMWARE version is 1.
 Can ID has no impact here other than the range - see above (e.g. 300 to 37F is for floor 0, for larger can IDs the 1st floor CanRelay would reply instead - i.e. for 380 to 3FF).
 The reply would include the floor too in canID, e.g. 400 for ground floor and 480 for first floor
 * 300#40 - switches on all lights on floor 0
 * 380#80 - switches off all lights on floor 1

+#### Mappings
+* 500#00 - get all runtime mappings of floor 0
+    * A reply could look like: 600#01.01.02.02.03.02.05.03 - so just 4 mappings for this floor, mapping nodeID 1 to output 1, nodeID 2 to output 2, nodeID 3 to output 2 and nodeID 5 to output 3

 ## Setting up CAN on Odroid
 ### Autoload module on odroid